DRDoS Attack

 of cyberattack that aims to make a network resource unavailable to its intended

 users.
-It is a more advanced form of a DDoS attack and is also known as a
+It is a more advanced form of a DDoS attack known as a

 Reflected DDoS attack.